Peter Drew

 Australia

-Doctorate Title: Occupational violence against paramedics: Hostility, mitigation practices, and the insight of behavioural theory.
+Doctorate Title: Occupational violence against paramedics: Hostility, mitigation practices and the insight of practice theory.

 Details: